kiprasmel/CodeshiftCommunity/community/@pipedrive__convention-ui-react/README.md

 I'm trying to keep the document as lean as possible to avoid the need to jump/skip parts in the first place.

+-->

+If you're here for the first time - you'll be better off reading everything top to bottom, at least up until the "supported migrations" part.
+But, just in case:

 - [Obligatory](#obligatory)
 - [Where to ask for help](#where-to-ask-for-help)